-We tell you the easy steps on how to pluck eyebrows and get the beautiful or groomed shape that you’re looking for.
+We provide the professional tips on how to pluck eyebrows and get the beautiful or groomed shape that you’re looking for.
 While using tweezers is more time-consuming than say waxing, you do have more control over the hairs you take and keep, which makes for a very precise look.
 It’s also a very affordable option that can last for weeks at a time.

 - Buy a good pair of tweezers.
 If your tweezers are sliding off or breaking hair, it's going to take you a lot more time and give you less than desirable results.
 My pick: Tweezerman Slant Tweezer (compare prices).